About this Project

 Many people believe that energy efficiency starts with replacing windows.
 And while windows are very important (and an energy audit may recommend replacement), a wiser strategy is to take care of all the smaller projects first.
-Caulk any leaks, weatherstrip around windows and doors, install a programmable thermostat, etc. Replacing a HVAC or adding insulation are often better bangs for your buck than windows, and they reap savings faster.
+Caulk any leaks, weatherstrip around windows and doors, install a programmable thermostat, etc. (We have all of those projects on My Green Montgomery) Replacing a HVAC or adding insulation are often better bangs for your buck than windows, and they reap savings faster.

 When you are upgrading windows and potentially replacing frames, consider upgrading your window shading to be more insulative or reflective, especially on the southern side of your home.
 By reflecting off some of the sun in the summer afternoon, you can reduce how much cooling is required.

-It may be best to seek the advice of a window professional.
+If you have questions on the different types of glass and coatings, it may be best to seek the advice of a window professional.
 You’ll need to look at which side of the house the window faces and other factors.
 But here are a few key points to keep in mind:

-- Windows with low-e coating can cost up to 15-30% more, but can help reduce heat gain and save between 30-50% in energy cost.
+- Windows with low-e coating can cost up to 15-30% more but can help reduce heat gain and save between 30-50% in energy cost.